duc140205/aws-internship-report/content/5-Workshop/5.8-SetupAdminDashboard/_index.md

 - Check if the user was created successfully in Cognito Console
 - Ensure you're using the correct temporary password

-**Issue: Dashboard not loading**
-- Check if the S3 bucket contains the dashboard files
-- Verify CloudFront distribution is active
-- Check browser console for errors

 Now you're ready to use the Admin Dashboard to manage consultants and appointments!